 - You will enjoy the Manta ray ballet in the water below you for up to an hour as the Manta rays enjoy their plankton buffet.

 After your Manta Magic experience, the Pueo Kai will head back to harbor under the light of the stars and the moon.
 Be sure to gaze upward, as you may glimpse the Milky Way on a clear night.
-You will arrive back at the harbor between 8 and 8:30pm.

 Video footage of Manta Ray Dive